yuvaldori/gigaspaces-wiki-jekyll/xap100adm/the-runtime-environment.markdown

 The component-specific configuration specifies settings per component type, e.g. the GSC memory limit is greater than the GSM and LUS.
 These are set using one or more of the environment variables: `GSA_JAVA_OPTIONS`, `GSC_JAVA_OPTIONS`, `GSM_JAVA_OPTIONS`, `LUS_JAVA_OPTIONS`.

+{%info%}The component-specific configuration override the system-wide configuration. {%endinfo%}

 For example:

 {% section %}